-Only those applicants whose priority band is A\, A, B or C will be able to bid for homes on Locata.
+Only those applicants whose priority band is A+, A, B, C or C- (Initial preference) will be able to bid for homes on Locata.
 Those who are Harrow residents who are disqualified under section 7.5 below, although unable to bid, will have access to the other housing options signposted on the Locata website.

-7.3.
-Assistance with making an application
+7.3 Assistance with making an application

 The housing department will offer assistance to complete the form if the applicant is unable to use a computer and has no friend, relative or advocate helping them.
-An eligible person may be registered without an online application form in some limited circumstances, at the discretion of an assistant service manager in the housing needs team.
+An eligible person may be registered without an online application form in some limited circumstances, at the discretion of a team manager in the Housing Needs team.